 I've spent my whole adult life living in apartments, which means I've never had the space to amass as many pans as I'd like.
 Practicality dictates that I buy only what I'm really going to use.
-There are just a couple pans I own that I have no trouble justifying: a carbon steel wok, an eight-inch nonstick egg pan, and, of course, my trusty 10-inch cast iron skillet, the top pick from our cast iron skillet review.
+There are just a couple pans I own that I have no trouble justifying: a carbon steel wok, an eight-inch nonstick egg pan, and, of course, my trusty 10-inch Lodge cast iron skillet, the top pick from our cast iron skillet review.

 In fact, if I had to pick just one pan to use the rest of my life, it would be that cast iron skillet.
 Cast iron shines when it comes to high-heat cooking, like searing steaks or charring vegetables, but it's so much more versatile than that—you can use cast iron to sauté, bake bread, or even cook eggs with no risk of sticking, provided it's well seasoned.
 And despite the myths, it's super resilient, easy to season, and easy to care for.

 To show you why I love my cast iron, here are 26 recipes that put it to good use, from seared steak and full chicken dinners to skillet pizza and cornbread.

 When I'm cooking on a busy weeknight, I want to end up with as few dishes to wash as possible, and a cast iron skillet is my go-to for easy one-pan dishes.
 In this recipe, we cook chicken thighs, Italian sausage, Brussels sprouts, and shallots all together in one skillet, and pump up the flavor by rubbing the chicken with a savory paste of mustard, honey, and rosemary.

 This recipe pairs chicken with Brussels sprouts, too, but adds potatoes and carrots to make the meal extra filling.
 Though it's not quite one-pan—another saucepan is required to make the rich gravy flavored with lemon and Dijon mustard—it's still pretty darn easy.
 Searing the chicken skin side down before flipping the pieces over to cook the meat through leaves the skin with a great crisp crust.